nstanford5/marlowe-open-roles/roles-guide.md

 Role Tokens are distributed at contract initialization.

-You can view these Role Tokens in your Wallet under NFTs/Assets with a name reflective of the name specified for the Role in the Smart Contract (in Nami).
+You can view these Role Tokens in your Wallet under NFTs/Assets with a name reflective of the name specified for the Role in the Smart Contract (in Nami, Lace does not carry the name over from the DApp to the asset).

 When designating an address after launching the contract, the Open Roles feature is used.